vinej/x16_forth/readme.md

 ```

 ### Floating point
-The X16 build has floating point, implemented by calling the ROM's FP package
+The X16 has floating point, implemented by calling the ROM's FP package (the X16
-(the X16 keeps its FP accumulator clear of Forth's zero page).
-Floats live on a
+keeps its FP accumulator clear of Forth's zero page).
+It is **not baked into the
+shipped builds** (`FPCORE=0`) - load it from the toolkit with `INCLUDE
+ASSEMBLER.FTH` then `INCLUDE FLOAT.FTH` (and `INCLUDE FPX.FTH` for the extended
+set) before using any float word or literal.
+Floats live on a dedicated float
-dedicated float stack (shown as `F:` below).
+stack (shown as `F:` below).
 ```
 S>F  ( n -- ) ( F: -- r )     integer to float
 F>S  ( -- n ) ( F: r -- )     float to integer (non-negative)